6G Vision: An Ultra-Flexible Perspective: Introduction

 \section{Introduction}

-Following successful deployments of the fifth generation (5G) networks worldwide, the academia and industry have turned their attention to the next generation of wireless communication networks \cite{9145564}.
-At present, there are more than 100 research papers regarding the sixth generation (6G) of wireless communications.
-Majority of these works attempt to identify the future applications, possible service types and candidate technologies for 6G \cite{9145564, 8412482, 8760275, 8766143, 8782879, 8808168, 8820755, 8821934, 8869705, 8877155, 8959607, 8994141, 9023459, 9040264, 9083759, 9083880, 9122618, 9124725, dang2020, yuan2020, alsharif2020}.
-Furthermore, specific technologies are being pushed for 6G as well \cite{8681450, 8732419, 8760269, 8760401, 8798636, 8922617, 8926369, 8941882, 8981888, 9042251, 9049790, 9055054, 9061001, 9083770, 9083780, 9083784, 9083786, 9083794, 9083805, 9086145, 9136592}.
+Following the successful standardization of the Fifth Generation (5G) networks worldwide, academia and industry have started to turn their attention to the next generation of wireless communications networks \cite{9145564}.
+At present, there are more than 100 research papers regarding the Sixth Generation (6G) of wireless communications.
 There is no doubt that new visions and perspectives will continue to be developed in the coming years.
-However, despite all these efforts, the current literature lacks the provision of a distinguishing feature for 6G that differentiates it from the previous generations.\\
+However, despite all these efforts, current literature lacks gathering the distinctive features of 6G under a single broad umbrella.\\

-The introduction of various services with diverse requirements under 5G highlighted the need of a flexible network, where flexibility\footnote{The other terms used interchangeably are shown in Fig.~\ref{fig:s1a}.} is defined as the capability of choosing the best one out of available options depending on the internal and external changes.
-The evolution of cellular communications through the different generations from the radio access technology (RAT) perspective is shown in Table~\ref{fig:s1b}.
-In this context, 5G has gave a start for highly flexible wireless communications but it remains limited.\\
+The evolution of cellular communications through different generations from the Radio Access Technology (RAT) perspective is shown in Table~\ref{fig:s1b}.
+The number of capabilities for newer cellular generations increases as a result of the need to meet diversified requirements.
+Flexibility\footnote{The other terms used interchangeably for flexibility are shown in Fig.~\ref{fig:s1a}.}, where it is defined as the capability of making suitable choices out of available options depending on the internal and external changes, of the communications systems eventually evolves with an increasing number of new options.
+In this context, Fig.~\ref{fig:s1c} provides a concise flexibility analysis for different generations of cellular communications considering the features in Table~\ref{fig:s1b}.\\

-Fig.~\ref{fig:s1c} provides a concise flexibility analysis for different generations of cellular communications.
-As shown, the first generation (1G) provided a very rigid standard.
-However, the evolution of network entities and user requirements has led to the development of highly flexible transceiver structures, especially for 5G.
-Similarly, a lot of effort has been made to control and mitigate the interference to ensure better Quality of Service (QoS) for the users.
-6G extends the mitigation concept one step further by exploring ways of controlling the channel itself.
-Furthermore, awareness of the various aspects of the network and environment will be introduced in the communication paradigm via different sensing mechanisms.
-This awareness allows better utilization of the flexibility envisioned for 6G in this article.
-This motivates the consideration of flexibility as the primary design criterion for 6G networks.
-The candidate technologies should, therefore, be studied from the same (flexibility) perspective.\\